anikanicolas/CS-395-Project/README.md

 5. Register write back: write the result into a register
 TODO: ALU, ...
 TODO(anikanicolas): add more instructions to input.txt or add input1.txt

+To Charlie:
+You can run make and then say ./processor test.txt or another text file to see output